abrandner/CompBiochem_2023/HM/README.md

 Contained here is a tutorial to get your started with the basics of Homology Modelling.

-The tutorial is self contained within the `homology-modelling-tutorial.ipynb` jupyter notebook.
+The tutorial is self contained within the `homology-modelling-tutorial_2023.ipynb` jupyter notebook.

 ## Getting started